-The vector used to transform the Aspergillus niger recipient strain is based on an Escherichia coli standard vector.
+The vector used to transform the Aspergillus niger recipient strain is based on an Escherichia coli standard vector (Vieira and Messing, 1989).
 No elements of the vector are left in the production strain.
-The vector contains the glucoamylase expression cassette consisting of a hybrid Aspergillus promoter, the coding sequence for glucoamylase from Gloeophyllum trabeum and a hybrid Aspergillus and tobacco mosaic virus terminator.
-The glucoamylase gene is a product from a PCR reaction from a Gloeophyllum trabeum cDNA library.
+The vector contains a glucoamylase expression cassette consisting of an Aspergillus niger promoter, the coding sequence for glucoamylase from Penicillium oxalicum and an Aspergillus niger terminator.
+The glucoamylase gene is a product from a PCR reaction from a cDNA library of a strain of Penicillium oxalicum.
+Furthermore, the vector contains a marker gene for selection of successful transformants after construction of the production strain.